 Case Study: Polhemus 3D Scanner Used In Movie Character Animation

-As the industry's most compact handheld laser scanner, FastSCAN™ is a fast, flexible and attractively priced system for scanning 3D objects and significantly speeds up the 3D modeling and animation process.
+As the industry's most compact handheld laser scanner, FastSCAN™, is a fast, flexible and attractively priced system for scanning 3D objects and significantly speeds up the 3D modeling and animation process.
 FastSCAN was the perfect solution for creating special effects for this movie project.

-First Sun is an associated company of The Gibson Group.
-It is dedicated exclusively to feature film production.
-In 2000 it premiered writer/director Glenn Standring's The Irrefutable Truth About Demons at the Cannes Film Festival.
+First Sun is a company associated with The Gibson Group, dedicated exclusively to feature film production.
+In 2000, it premiered writer/director, Glenn Standring's The Irrefutable Truth About Demons, at the Cannes Film Festival.

 The Gibson Group is recognized as one of New Zealand's leading independent film and television production companies.
 It has built an international reputation based on creativity and professional excellence and specializes in the production of high-end television drama for both primetime and children's audiences.
 Arts magazine, comedy and information programming also contribute to an output of between 80 and 100 hours of programming each year.

 Nigel Streeter, who was the Special Effects Supervisor for Demons, designed and set up the Gibson Group CGI facility three years ago.
 He has remained at the helm ever since, producing a steady stream of impressive visual effects.
 As well as creating visual effects, Nigel and his team are skilled at 2D and 3D animation, specifically the creation of 3D environments and 3D character animation.
 They also write their own CGI scripts, and develop software for specific graphic requirements.

 The challenge for Nigel and his team when working on Demons was the daunting task of developing special effects on a budget that was considered very limited, based on the effects they planned to create.The Polhemus 3D FastSCAN was the perfect solution.